ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If STH Pollination was the only mechanism deployed, users that disable it would be able to be attacked without risk of detection.

-If STH Pollination was not deployed, HTTPS Clients visiting HTTPS Servers who did not deploy SCT Feedback could be attacked without risk of detection.
+If STH Pollination was not deployed, HTTPS clients visiting HTTPS Servers who did not deploy SCT Feedback could be attacked without risk of detection.

 ## Trusted Auditor Relationship

-The Trusted Auditor Relationship is expected to be the rarest gossip mechanism, as an HTTPS Client is providing an unadulterated report of its browsing history to a third party.
+The Trusted Auditor Relationship is expected to be the rarest gossip mechanism, as an HTTPS client is providing an unadulterated report of its browsing history to a third party.
 While there are valid and common reasons for doing so, there is no appropriate way to enter into this relationship without retrieving informed consent from the user.

-However, the Trusted Auditor Relationship mechanism still provides value to a class of HTTPS Clients.
+However, the Trusted Auditor Relationship mechanism still provides value to a class of HTTPS clients.
 For example, web crawlers have no concept of a "user" and no expectation of privacy.
 Organizations already performing network auditing for anomalies or attacks can run their own Trusted Auditor for the same purpose with marginal increase